National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

         click "profile-high-driver-cores-and-memory-*minimal*".

         (Remarks that will make sense later:
-        \#1 For workbooks that rely on R, we'll chose "r4-high-driver-memory".
+        \#1 For workbooks that rely on R, we'll choose "r4-high-driver-memory".
-        \#2 We're using small datasets this session; use more memory for real projects, such as "profile-high-driver-cores-and-memory".)
+        \#2 We're using small datasets in this session; for real projects that use more memory, we would choose environments such as "profile-high-driver-cores-and-memory".)
     1. Click the blue "Update Environment" button.
     1. Wait a few minutes, or go back to the directory screen and continue creating workbooks.